curl/everything-curl/usingcurl-returns.md

  12. **Not used**

  13. Unknown response to FTP PASV command, Curl couldn't parse the reply sent to the PASV request.
+This is a strange server.
+PASV is used to setup the second data tranfer connection in passive mode, see the [FTP uses two connections](ftp-twoconnections.md) section for more on that.
+You might be able to work-around this problem by using PORT instead, with the `--ftp-port` option.

  14. Unknown FTP 227 format.
-Curl couldn't parse the 227-line the server sent.
+Curl couldn't parse the 227-line the server sent
+    - this is basically a broken server.
+A 227 is the FTP server's response when sending back information on how curl should connect back to it in passive mode.
+You might be able to work-around this problem by using PORT instead, with the `--ftp-port` option.

  15. FTP can't get host.
-Couldn't resolve the host IP address we got in the 227-line.
+Couldn't use the host IP address we got in the 227-line.
+This is most likely an internal error!

  16. **Not used**

  17. FTP couldn't set binary.
 Couldn't change transfer method to binary.
+This server is broken. curl needs to set the transfer to the correct mode before it is started as otherwise the transfer can't work.

  18. Partial file.
 Only a part of the file was transferred.
+When the transfer is considered complete, curl will verify that it actually received the same amount of data that it was told before-hand that it was going to get.
+If the two numbers don't match, this is the error code.
+It may mean that curl to less than advertised or that it got more. curl itself cannot know which number that is wrong or which is correct.
+If any.

  19. FTP couldn't download/access the given file.
-The RETR (or similar) command failed.
+The RETR (or similar) command failed. curl got an error from the server when trying to download the file.

  20. **Not used**

- 21. FTP quote error.
-A quote command returned an error from the server.
+ 21. Quote error.
+A quote command returned an error from the server. curl allows serveral different ways to send custom commands to a IMAP, POP3, SMTP or FTP server and features a generic check that the commands work.
+When any of the individually issued commands fails, this is exit status is returned.
+The advice is generally to watch the headers in the FTP communication to better understand exactly what failed and how.

  22. HTTP page not retrieved.
 The requested url was not found or returned another error with the HTTP error code being 400 or above.
 This return code only appears if -f, --fail is used.

  23. Write error.
-Curl couldn't write data to a local filesystem or similar.
+Curl couldn't write data to a local filesystem or similar. curl receives data chunk by chunk from the network and it stores it like at (or writes it to stdout), one piece at a time.
+If that write action gets an error, this is the exit status.

  24. **Not used**

- 25. The FTP server refused to store the file.
-The server denied the STOR operation used for FTP uploading.
+ 25. Upload failed.
+The server refused to accept or store the file that curl tried to send to it.
+This is usually due to wrong access rights on the server but can also happen due to out of disk space or other resource constraints.
+This error can happen for many protocols.

  26. Read error.
 Various reading problems.
+The inverse to exit status 23.
+When curl sends data to a server, it reads data chunk by chunk from a local file or stdin or similar, and if that reading fails in some way this is the exit status curl will return.

  27. Out of memory.
-A memory allocation request failed.
+A memory allocation request failed. curl needed to allocate more memory than what the system was willing to give it and curl had to exit.
+Try using smaller files or make sure that curl gets more memory to work with.

  28. Operation timeout.
-The specified time-out period was reached according to the conditions.
+The specified time-out period was reached according to the conditions. curl offers several [timeouts](usingcurl-timeouts.md), and this exit code tells one of those timeout limits were reached.
+Extend the timeout or try changing something else that allows curl to finish its operation faster.
+Often, this happens due to network and remote server situations that you cannot affect locally.

  29. **Not used**

  30. FTP PORT failed.
 The PORT command failed.
 Not all FTP servers support the PORT command; try doing a transfer using PASV instead!
+The PORT command is used to ask the server to create the data connection by *connecting back* to curl.
+See also the [FTP uses two connections](ftp-twoconnections.md) section.

  31. FTP couldn't use REST.
 The REST command failed.
-This command is used for resumed FTP transfers.
+This command is used for resumed FTP transfers. curl needs to issue the REST command to do range or resumed transfers.
+The server is broken, try the same operation without range/resume as a crude work-around!

  32. **Not used**

  33. HTTP range error.
 The range request didn't work.
+Resumed HTTP requests aren't necessary acknowledged or supported, so this exit code signals that for this resource on this server, there can be no range or resumed transfers.

  34. HTTP post error.
 Internal post-request generation error.